Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

 Anyone who has ever told her child to stop crying knows how ineffective it is.
 It hardly works.
 I have yet to see any of my kids calmly stop crying the minute I told them to.

 And for good reason.
 Your child is in the middle of some pretty rough feelings.
 She doesn’t feel comforted, especially if you yell at her to stop.
-And she has no sense of logic or reason when she’s in this state—no amount of explaining will convince her to stop.
+She has no sense of logic or reason when she’s in this state—no amount of explaining can convince her to stop.

 You might as well save your breath because telling her to stop crying hardly works.